-The updated manuscript have included these information in the methods section as well as in the discussion about sex differences on the association.

-The aim states to “provide a more straightforward answer to the primary research question” – compared to what?
+#4: The aim states to “provide a more straightforward answer to the primary research question” – compared to what?
 And how is this more straightforward answer achieved.
 This is not clear, neither in the aim nor in the discussion (lines166-167).
 Please revise.

-[Response:] Thanks for your suggestion.
-The more straightforward answer is provided as Pr(HR < 1) which shows the percentages of HRs < 1 calculated through the large amount of simulations.
-The detailed interpretation is described above in answering your second comment.
-These probabilities show directly how certain it is for individuals with that milk intake frequency could have lower hazard compared with those who never consume milk.
-In the traditional way the answer was not clear since only estimates of HRs, 95% confidence intervals, and/or P-values were shown.
-None of these actually can directly answer the question “how sure it is to have lower hazard in one group compared with another?”
-We have added clearer descriptions about these research questions and interpretations.
+[Response:] Thanks for the useful suggestion.
+We meant that the Bayesian approach would provide more straightforward answer compared to traditional statistical approach.
+We have added clearer descriptions about these research questions and interpretations in Introduction and Discussion.

 Please describe the context of milk intake in Japan.
 Is milk consumed as a beverage with food, added to coffee or other consumption patterns?
 Are other milk products than fresh non-fermented milk consumed and could be included in the “milk” exposure?

-[Response:] Thanks for your suggestions.
-In the baseline year of the JACC study (between 1988 and 1990), most “milk and dairy product” consumption (92.1%) was in the form of whole milk.
+[Response:] We appreciate the reviewer’s great points.
+During the baseline years of the JACC study (between 1988 and 1990), most “milk and dairy product” consumption (92.1%) was in the form of whole milk.
 We have added the context of milk intake in Japan for participants who were invited into the JACC study.

 Please specify age at baseline in abstract and methods.